 Google has gotten much better at understanding the context of a page without needing anchor text.

 That said, most keywords still need a push.
 So when you use a keyword-rich anchor, make sure it’s with your strongest and best link opportunities.

 I recommend using my method of anchor text cycling:

 Niche edits are an effective link building strategy.
-Just make sure you build content and a website that’s actually worth linking to before you ever use them.
+Make sure you build content and a website worth linking to before you ever use them.